kstep/scheme.lua/README.md

 It parses S-expressions into Lua structures and evaluates them.

+You will need Lua 5.1 or 5.2 to use it.

 You can run an interpreter to evaluate any Scheme file (well not any, only subset of Scheme is supported for now, but nevertheless):